LaBeouf, Rönkkö & Turner: HEWILLNOTDIVIDE.US, 2017 – 2021

 On March 8, 2017, the stream resumed from an "unknown location", with the artists announcing that a flag emblazoned with the words "He Will Not Divide Us" would be flown for the duration of the presidency.
 The camera was pointed up at the flag, set against a backdrop of nothing but sky.
 Reporting on the move, Nylon reflected that "in tumultuous times like these, it's encouraging to see that art finds a way to exist and artists find a way to create, even when their work and message are under attack."
-Within 38 hours of resuming transmission, the flag was located by a collaboration of 4chan users, who used airplane contrails, flight tracking, celestial navigation, and other techniques to determine that it was located in Greeneville, Tennessee.
-In the early hours of March 10, 2017, a 4chan user took down and stole the flag, replacing it with a red 'Make America Great Again' hat and a Pepe the Frog shirt.
+Within 38 hours of resuming transmission, the flag was located by a collaboration of 4chan users, who used airplane trails, flight tracking, celestial navigation, and other techniques to determine that it was located in Greeneville.
+In the early hours of March 10, 2017, a 4chan user from the /pol/ board took down and stole the flag, replacing it with a red 'Make America Great Again' hat and a Pepe shirt.
 These were later removed, and the stream continued broadcasting an empty flag pole.
 Following escalating threats coordinated via 4chan and 8chan, and after a field at the location was set on fire, the artists were again forced to relocate the project.

 On March 22, 2017, the stream resumed, depicting a new "He Will Not Divide Us" flag being flown on the roof of the Foundation for Art and Creative Technology (FACT) in Liverpool, England.
 Commenting on the new location, the trio stated that "events have shown that America is simply not safe enough for this artwork to exist."
-On the next day, individuals gained access to the roof of the five-story building, and on police advice, FACT and the artists removed the installation "due to dangerous, illegal trespassing."
+On the next day, individuals gained access to the roof of the five-story building, and on police advice, FACT and the artists removed the installation "due to dangerous, illegal trespassing from far-right trolls."
 On October 16, 2017, Le Lieu unique in Nantes, France, adopted the project, with the flag flying at the top of the landmark building's tower.
-In the early hours of October 25, 2017, vandals unsuccessfully attempted to set fire to the flag using a flaming drone, before crashing the remotely-piloted aircraft.
+In the early hours of October 25, 2017, vandals from 4chan unsuccessfully attempted to set fire to the flag using a flaming drone, before crashing the remotely-piloted aircraft.